WSU-kduncan/ceg3120-cicd-OHill26/READMI-CD.md

 - Logs: monitoring logs is easy, when you run the `webhooks - hooks /home/ubuntu/hooks.json -port 9000 -verbose` it automatically puts you in the logs.
 Anytime a request happens it will automatically pop up here.
 - Docker process views: You can use this to see the status of any containers.
 Use `docker ps -a`.

+## Configuring a payload
+- I chose github because it's super easy and I remember how to do it from class.
+This does mean that obviously pushing to dockerhub won't run my script.
+- The selection that causes the trigger is a push to the github repo from a user with the correct security token.
+- The json file I created handles all of this, it contains all the logic for webhooks to use the script I created.
+- The way I verified a successful payload was first by pushing something to github, but then to check I can go to webhooks in github and it will either say delivery unsuccessful, or successful.
+If it says unsuccesfful, it may be because the port isn't actively listening.
+If this is the case run the command `webhook -hooks /home/ubuntu/hooks.json -port 9000 -verbose`.

+## Configuring a webhook on EC2
+- The service is telling the webhook server to listen for HTTP POST requests.
+When the correct requests are recieved, defined in my hooks.json, it triggers my bash script to run.
+It is set to restart after if service fails.
+Logs are sent to systemd journal.
+- To enable and start webhook: Need to reload systemd to pick up any changes made to the service with `sudo systemctl daemon-reload`.
+To enable the service run `sudo systemctl enable webhook.service`.
+Once enabled, it can be started with`sudo systemctl start webhook.service`.
+To check if the service is running correctly, run `sudo systemctl status webhook.service`.
+- how to test: The way I tested it was having chatgpt generate a command for me to run, `curl -X POST http://<your-ec2-public-ip>:9000/hooks/refresh-container \
+  -H "Content-Type: application/json" \
+  -H "X-Hub-Signature: my-secret-token" \
+  -d '{"ref": "push"}'`.
+After running this, my output was as expected and was succesful

 # References for Project 5